sourcecode347/anti-browser-ddos-protection/README.md

 Yes, you can add User Agents (e.g., Googlebot, Bingbot) in the **Excluded Bots** field in the admin panel.
 Bots from trusted IP ranges (configured in **Bot IP Ranges**) are exempt from regular rate limiting but are subject to a separate limit (default: 100 requests per minute).
 You can export the list to .txt or import from .txt to append new entries.

 = Can I block specific bots immediately? =
 Yes, you can add User Agents (e.g., MJ12bot, SemrushBot, DotBot) in the **Blocked Bots (User Agents)** field in the admin panel.
 These bots are blocked immediately, logged in the Blocked IPs Log with their User Agent, and receive an "Anti Browser DDoS Protection: Blocked Bot Access Denied" message.
 You can export the list to .txt or import from .txt to append new entries.
+If using WP Super Cache, ensure the same list is added to WP Super Cache > Advanced > Rejected User Agents to prevent bypassing.

 = How are suspicious bots handled? =
 Bots with trusted User Agents (e.g., Googlebot) but from unverified IPs are flagged as suspicious, logged in the Blocked IPs Log with their User Agent, and subjected to the same rate limiting as regular users (e.g., 10 requests per 60 seconds).